IBM Security Trusteer Rapport/Endpoint Protection

-You will see a new gray button with a white arrow pointing left in your browser Address Bar or Toolbar.
+You will see a new gray button with a white arrow pointing left in your browser's Address Bar or Toolbar.
 This shows that Trusteer Rapport is running.

 If there is no Rapport icon in Address Bar or Toolbar, it means your sessions are not protected.

 While the button is gray, the software is not protecting your information on this website.

-To keep your login credentials and other information safe on the website, click the Trusteer Rapport button and then click Protect this Website.
+To keep your login credentials and other information safe on the website, click the Trusteer Rapport/Endpoint Protection button and then click Protect this Website.

 As written in the information window, it is recommended to enable Rapport for every website that contains your personal information or requires logging in.
 Free version protects up to 100 websites - quite enough for an average Joe.

 Rapport's button turns green to indicate that the protection is turned on.
 The button will be green each time you will visit the site from now on.

 If you click the green button, Rapport/Endpoint Protection will notify you that this website is protected by Trusteer.

-This also means that you should not reuse your password on many different websites.
+This also means that you should not reuse the passphrase on different websites.
 Please remember to use different passwords for different online services to prevent easy identity theft - read the Creating strong passwords and Password Safe articles to help you with this!

 Now all you have to do is to click the gray button once for each website that contains or requires sensitive data in order to protect you from password-stealing malware.
 Yeah, banks, online stores, webmail and social network sites should be the first in line.

 Now it is time to take a good look at browser's Address Bar and verify that you are on the correct site!
 The warning dialog lists both the site where you normally enter this data and the site you are visiting right now.

 If the site's address is not the one you were expecting, click the Get me out of here! button immediately - this could be a phishing attempt.